gsa-oes/office-of-evaluation-sciences/_resources/4-publications.md

 ## 2019
-Adam Sacarny, Andrew R. Olenski, and Michael L. Barnett.
-Association of Quetiapine Overuse Letters With Prescribing by Physician Peers of Targeted Recipients: A Secondary Analysis of a Randomized Clinical Trial. *JAMA Psychiatry*, June 4, 2019, <a class="usa-link usa-link--external" href="https://jamanetwork.com/journals/jamapsychiatry/article-abstract/2735441?resultClick=1" target="_blank">jamanetwork.com/journals/jamapsychiatry/article-abstract/2735441</a>.
+Adam Sacarny, Andrew R. Olenski, and Michael L. Barnett. <a class="usa-link usa-link--external" href="https://jamanetwork.com/journals/jamapsychiatry/article-abstract/2735441?resultClick=1" target="_blank">Association of Quetiapine Overuse Letters With Prescribing by Physician Peers of Targeted Recipients: A Secondary Analysis of a Randomized Clinical Trial</a>. *JAMA Psychiatry*, June 4, 2019.
 - A randomized clinical trial of antipsychotic overuse letters that were sent by the Centers for Medicare and Medicaid Services (CMS) to high prescribers of quetiapine reduced prescribing by targeted physicians by 16% over 2 years.
 This study examines whether these letters led to changes in prescribing by peers of the original physicians, which would suggest that overuse interventions can have broader effects.

 Adam Sacarny, Michael L. Barnett, and Shantanu Agrawal.
 New Evidence on Stemming Low-Value Prescribing.
 NEJM Catalyst, April 10, 2019, <a class="usa-link usa-link--external" href="https://catalyst.nejm.org/new-evidence-stemming-overprescribing/" target="_blank">catalyst.nejm.org/new-evidence-stemming-overprescribing/</a>.